Question of change or continuity hovers over Indian central bank

 NEW BANK LICENCES

-A candidate's view on issuing bank licenses may no longer be the litmus test it would have been in a more stable economic environment, but it remains a consideration.
+A candidate's view on issuing bank licences may no longer be the litmus test it would have been in a more stable economic environment, but it remains a consideration.

 "Since there are differences between the government and Subbarao on the issue of new banking licenses, this factor may go against him," said one finance ministry official, declining to be identified given the sensitivity of the matter.